mavaddat-javid-education/themex_script/README.md

 ### When using theme branch in mavaddat-javid repo

-Download theme from mavaddat-javid repo with specific branch, then supply the branch `-b` switch followed by the theme branch you want (e.g., `marvel-theme-eucalyptus`)
+Download theme from mavaddat-javid repo with specific branch, then supply the <span style="text-decoration: underline">b</span>ranch `-b` switch followed by the theme branch you want (e.g., `marvel-theme-eucalyptus`)

 ```bash
 ./update_theme.sh -b theme_branch